karalabe/ssz/README.md

 }
 ```

-Calling the generator as before, just with the `ExecutionPayload` yields in the below, much more interesting code:
+Calling the generator as before, just with the `ExecutionPayload` yields the below, fork-enhanced code:

 ```go
 // Code generated by github.com/karalabe/ssz.
 DO NOT EDIT.